dynatrace-wwse/enablement-business-observability/docs/09_bizevents_business_flow.md

 ## Continue

-In the next section, we'll learn how to use Business Dashboard to support customers.
+In the next section, we'll learn how to use a Business Observability Dashboard to support customers.

 <div class="grid cards" markdown>
 - [Continue to Business Dashboard:octicons-arrow-right-24:](10_bizevents_dashboard.md)
 </div>